gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

   return this.stack[this.stack.length - 1].slice();
 };

-// Lets us set the current matrix MatrixStack.prototype.setCurrentMatrix = function(m) {
+// Let's us set the current matrix MatrixStack.prototype.setCurrentMatrix = function(m) {
   return this.stack[this.stack.length - 1] = m;
 };